Pedniel/Rijndael256Verilog/README.md

 Simple 32 bit block size Rjindael implementation in verilog.

-Currently only encryption, ECB mode and 256 bit keys.
+Currently only encryption, hardcoded to CTR mode but can also do ECB mode and 192/256 bit keys, controlled by key_mode input (0 for 192, 1 for 256).

+Will implement a cleaner CTR/ECB mode switch and block pipelining for CTR mode.

 WORK IN PROGRESS